Wildsong/docker-ArcGISWebAppBuilder/README.md

 docker push wildsong/wabde:2.19
 ```

 ## Future enhancements

-I have played with adding a web-based file manager so that users could directly
-transfer files but I have not found one that I like yet.
-Please send suggestions.

-Deployment is a whole chore that should be automated, too.

 ### Development workflow

 I just started with this part today, stay tuned.
+It's the whole reason the project exists.

 My idea is to create an app in WABDE,
-then add my own widget into it by editing config.json,
+then add my own widget into the app by editing config.json,
 and then using git to manage the code in apps/2/widgets/"MyCustomWidget".

-I need to have write access to the volume.
+I need to have write access to the volume, so I switched to
-I could break down and use a bind mount, it's just easier for this.
+using a bind mount for apps, it's just easier for this.

+### 3D

+I have not thought about 3D apps yet so nothing here addresses it.
+It would
+at a minimum probably require a separate widgets volume.

+### File management

+I have played with adding a web-based file manager so that users could directly
+transfer files but I have not found one that I like yet.
+Please send suggestions.

+### App deployment

+App deployment is a whole chore that should be automated but probably beyond the scope
+of this project.